List of localities in Alberta

 A locality, in general, is a place that is settled by humans.
-In the Canadian province of Alberta, a locality is an unincorporated place, community, or area with a limited or scattered population.
+In the Canadian province of Alberta, a locality is an unincorporated place, community, or area with a limited or scattered population, with boundaries that "are often undefined".
+Localities cover a diversity of items, including: industrial areas, such as Acheson; residential acreage developments, such as McDermott; trailer parks, such as Branch Inn Trailer Court in Yellowhead County; mixed-use roadside stops, such as Beach Corner; residential neighbourhoods in large cities that are considered part of a historic or planning area, such as Mount Royal; long ago settlements that have devolved back into farmland, such as Connor Creek; and others.

 Alberta had 864 localities within its Geographical Names System (GNS) in October 2020.
 Excluding municipalities, hamlets, and airports, Statistics Canada recognized 2,342 localities in Alberta in its 2006 Census of Population, of which 830 are also in Alberta's GNS.
 Between the two authorities there are 2,372 localities in Alberta.